vanus-labs/docs/content/vanus-connect/connector-guides/sink/snowflake/setup.md

 The values for `role_name`, `user_name`, `warehouse_name`, `database_name` and `schemaName` must be in upper case.
 :::

-### Step 3: Set up your connection in Vanus Cloud.
+### Step 3: Set up your connection in Vanus Connect.
 ---
 1. Log in to your [Vanus](https://cloud.vanus.ai) account and click on **connections**
 ![3](images/go%20to%20vanuscloud.png)